gavel-tool/python-gavel-owl/README.rst

 - **prove**: a function from Gavel that takes the name of a FOL prover and a TPTP file and returns the prover's result for the given problem.

 - **prove-ontology-entailment**: Checks if an OWL ontology can be entailed from another.
-It returns the result based on OWL reasoning and based on FOL reasoning using the annotated-owl translation.
+It returns the result based on OWL reasoning and based on FOL reasoning using the fowl translation.

 For further options use::